How Long Does It Take to Build a Website?

 The website launch includes a final review of the website and testing of all the elements.
 You'll make any final edits or additions before your web developer runs your website through a complete QA checklist.

-Absolutely, but we wouldn't recommend it as a permanent solution for your company's web presence.
+A custom website could be built in a day, but we recommend something more in-depth as a permanent solution for your company's web presence.
 Building a website with DIY software like WIX or Squarespace will allow you to get something decent up quickly.
-But it probably won't be professional enough to allow you to compete for business among competitors with custom-built websites.
-A freelancer-for-hire (Fiverr.com , Freelancer.com ) could certainly do it in a day if you can provide them with content up front.
-An agile web design firm could build you a very simple custom one-page or even 3-page website in a few days, although you'd likely be paying a 'rush' premium.
+However, it will need to be more professional to compete for business against competitors with custom-built websites.
+A freelancer-for-hire (Fiverr.com, Freelancer.com ) could do it in a day if you can provide them with content upfront.
+An efficient and agile small web design firm could build a simple custom one-page or even 3-page website in a few days, although you'd likely be paying a 'rush' premium.

 How much does it cost to hire someone to build my website?

-Most small business websites range from $2,000 to $10,000 to build.
-The cost is largely driven by website size (number of web pages), and features desired.
-A simple website with a few web pages can be built for a few thousand dollars.
-Larger websites (20 pages or more) can cost upwards of $10,000 and take months to build, refine, and launch.
+Most small business websites range from $2,000 to $20,000 to build.
+The cost is primarily driven by website size (number of web pages) and features desired.
+A simple website with a few pages can be created for a few thousand dollars.
+Larger websites (20 pages or more) can cost upwards of $20,000 and take months to build, refine, and launch.

 Web design has increased in complexity over time.
 While the finished result may appear simple, there are more requirements than ever before.
-Web designers have to take into account a wide range of devices, technologies, and design trends.
+Web designers must consider various devices, technologies, and design trends.
 The focus on user experience continues to grow, with users expecting to be able to find answers online quickly and easily.
-Accessibility is finally getting higher priority as businesses recognize that being inclusive is good for everyone and good business.
-Professional web design takes time and money, but it's well worth the investment.
+Accessibility is finally getting higher priority as businesses recognize that being inclusive is good for everyone and good for business.
+Professional web design takes time and money, but it's worth the investment.